-This tapioca bread recipe is really simple and, because it's not yeasted, doesn't take long to make (no rising time!).
-The result is deliciously cheesy, naturally gluten free bread.
+This recipe for homemade Against the Grain-style gluten free tapioca bread is just like the original.
+The recipe is really simple and, because it's not yeasted, doesn't take long to make (no rising time!).
+The result is deliciously cheesy rolls that are light and crisp outside and cheesy and chewy inside.

-Why you'll love this tapioca cheese bread recipe
+Why you'll love this tapioca bread recipe

 A few years ago, in a pinch, I bought a package of Against the Grain original rolls.
 They were so expensive (nearly $9 for 4 rolls!) that it was really really (really) hard to pull the trigger.
 But my family loved them.
 So I did the only thing that seemed reasonable to me.
 I made my own copycat version asap.